pioneercoders/tutorials/es6/08-types-of-functions/README.md

 </ul>

 <h4>What is function?</h4>
-A function is a block of code which deals with some specific funcanality defined once and called once/multiple times later.
+A function is a block of code which deals with some specific functionality defined once and called once/multiple times later just like mathematical functions.
 Generally functions will take input, do business logic/computational logc and return output.
 Input and output are optional.

 ```javascript
 // function defination syntax.